Avoid the Promotions Tab: Email Deliverability Tips

 Key Points on How to Keep Emails from Going to Promotions Tab

-Avoid Salesy Language: Avoid words like “discount” or “sale” to prevent the Promotions Tab from triggering.
+- Avoid salesy language: Avoid words like “discount” or “sale” to reduce Promotions triggers.

-Use a Real Sender Name: Personal sender names (e.g., [email protected]) appear more trustworthy.
+- Use a real sender name: Personal sender names (e.g., Brad@company.com) often feel more trustworthy.

 Introduction